Thirty Years' War: Bohemian Revolt

+19th-century depiction of the Third Defenestration of Prague (1618), which marked the beginning of the Bohemian Revolt, and therefore of the first phase of the Thirty Years' War.

 Ferdinand once claimed he would rather see his lands destroyed than tolerate heresy within them.
 Less than 18 months after taking control of Styria in 1595, he had eliminated Protestantism in what had been a stronghold of the Reformation.
-Absorbed by their war in the Netherlands, his Spanish relatives preferred to avoid antagonising Protestants elsewhere.
-They recognised the dangers associated with Ferdinand's fervent Catholicism, but supported his claim due to the lack of alternatives.
+Their war in the Netherlands meant the Spanish Habsburgs preferred to avoid antagonising Protestants elsewhere.
+However, while recognising the dangers of Ferdinand's fervent Catholicism, they ultimately supported his claim due to lack of alternatives.

 Elected king of Bohemia in May 1617, Ferdinand reconfirmed Protestant religious freedoms, but his record in Styria led to the suspicion he was only awaiting a chance to overturn them.
 These concerns were heightened after a series of legal disputes over property were all decided in favour of the Catholic Church.
 In May 1618, Protestant nobles led by Count Thurn met in Prague Castle with Ferdinand's two Catholic representatives, Vilem Slavata and Jaroslav Borzita.
 In what became known as the Third Defenestration of Prague, both men were thrown out of the castle windows along with their secretary Filip Fabricius, although all three survived.